workshops-de/Ticketeer_sample_solution/exercise-track.md

 3. Add a configuration properties class:
     * TicketeerProperties with prefix ticketeer.
     * Fields like startupBannerEnabled, defaultCurrency, etc.
-4. Use these properties in your controller or service (e.g. include defaultCurrency in event responses).
+4. Use these properties in your controller (e.g. include defaultCurrency in event responses).

 **Testing focus**
 * Add a **configuration test**: